twikista/weather-app/README.md

 # weda app

 This is a JavaScript app that provides current weather details for any user specified location.
+The app leverages the open weather api.

-## Feartures
+## Features

 - updated weather details
 - simple design
 - elegant dark theme
 - fast & reliable
+- responsive

 ## Motivation